Julie (1956 film): Critical response

 In its review, New York Times critic Bosley Crowther panned the film, writing, "Let's say the whole thing is contrivance and the acting is in the same vein.
 Miss Day wrings her hands and looks frantic not so much because she feels it as because she gets her cues."
 Of Andrew Stone's direction, Crowther went on to say, "...it is quite clear that Mr. Stone set out to keep the heroine under menace all the way, no matter how coldly calculated or improbable that might be."

 The contemporary Washington Evening Star summed up the film as "a movie that leaves audiences more in the debt of the cameraman and Andrew Stone's freewheeling direction than anyone else....Quite irrationally, most of the way, it relates the story of a freckled blond girl who discovers she has married a lethally jealous concert pianist.
 This chap...is one with whom a girl could be relaxed only on a desert island where she would meet no other male, including a barracuda."

 Aviation film historian Stephen Pendo in his 1985 book Aviation in the Cinema described Julie as a "minor film."

 In 2005 film critic Dennis Schwartz, gave Julie a mixed review, writing, "Improbable crime thriller about a woman-in-peril, that is too uneven to be effective; the banal dialogue is the final killer. ...
 Doris Day, to her credit, gives it her best shot and tries to take it seriously even when the melodrama moves way past the point of just being ridiculous.
 Later disaster movies stole some of those airplane landing scenes."

 Also in 2005 Julie was listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the "100 Most Enjoyably Bad Movies Ever Made".

-Has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.
+Julie has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.